anastasiareitz/AzureDataTransfer/README.md

 1. Azure Function App stops processing sub-queries, queue trigger not processing messages in queue:
    - Manually restart Azure Function App in Azure Portal
    - Use Premium or Dedicated Plan

+2. Submit Query function exceeds 10 min limit and fails
+   - Reduce the datetime range of the query
+   - Use Premium or Dedicated Plan with no time limit

 ## Changelog